cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 For some groups (for example P-256 and ristretto255), there exist byte strings of the correct length that do not decode to a valid group element.
 When `Exp` is given such an invalid element, it returns an error rather than a shared secret.
-Because `KEM_H.Decaps` is required to always return a value (see {{kems}}), a hybrid KEM whose nominal group can fail in this way MUST, when `Group_T.Exp` returns an error during decapsulation, substitute a deterministic pseudorandom shared secret in place of `ss_T` -- derived from the decapsulation key and the ciphertext -- so that the combiner's `KDF` still runs and `Decaps` returns a value.
-This mirrors the implicit-rejection behavior of PQ KEMs such as ML-KEM.
+A hybrid KEM whose nominal group can fail in this way is an instance of an explicitly rejecting KEM (see {{kems}}): when `Group_T.Exp` returns an error during decapsulation, the hybrid `KEM_H.Decaps` returns an error.
+This operates only on public data (the ciphertext), so failing explicitly rather than substituting a pseudorandom shared secret is safe.

-[[ RLB: I do NOT like this.
-It seems safer programming-wise to error out as opposed to implicitly rejecting.
-And safe crypto-wise since this is operating on public data.
-If we are going to implicit rejection, we need to define what the deterministic pseudorandom shared secret is, e.g., by wrapping the `Exp` from the bare group with one that swaps in the right `ss_T` on failure. ]]

 We assume that scalars and group elements are represented by byte strings with fixed lengths: